pycafee/database/README.md

-# database_easy_stat
+# Database for PyCafee
-Repositório para armazenar as DDL de sqlite para o projeto easy_stat
+Repository to store sqlite DDL for PyCafee project